wjiayis/NUS-BT1101-SampleCode/[SC]-Descriptive-Analytics/[SC]-Sampling-and-Estimation/[M]-Sample-Size-Determination.md

 ###### Sample Task
 >Determine number of voters to poll to ensure a sampling error of at most ± 2%.
 ```
-# With no additional information on unbiased estimator of a population proportion (π), π=0.5 is used.
 ceiling(qnorm(0.975)^2*((0.5)*(1-0.5))/(0.02)^2)
 ```